-At the time of inspection the property was vacant, unfurnished and floors were covered.
+At the time of inspection the property was vacant and unfurnished however, floors were covered.
 These have not been disturbed.

 Due to fitted carpets and floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.